 Psoriatic arthritis is an autoimmune disease, meaning that the immune system attacks one's own tissues.
 Rarely, a person can have psoriatic arthritis without having obvious psoriasis.
 Usually, the more severe the skin symptoms are, the greater the likelihood a person will have psoriatic arthritis.

-Psoriasis affects 2.5% of white people in North America.
-It is less common in African-American and Native-American people.
+Psoriasis affects a small percentage of white people in North America, and is less common in African-American and Native-American people.
 Psoriatic arthritis affects approximately 15% of people with psoriasis.
-A recent survey by the National Psoriasis Foundation indicated that approximately 1 million people in the United States have psoriatic arthritis.
 Many people who have psoriasis may not know that they have psoriatic arthritis.

 Males and females are equally likely to have psoriasis.
 Of patients with psoriatic arthritis, males are more likely to have the form in which the spine is affected (spondylitic form), and females are more likely to have the form in which many joints on both sides of the body are involved (rheumatoid form).

 Psoriatic arthritis usually develops in people 35-55 years of age.
 However, it can develop in people of almost any age.

 What Are Psoriatic Arthritis Causes and Risk Factors?